What are investment-grade bond vs. non-investment-grade bond ETFs?

 • iShares iBoxx $ High Yield Corporate Bond ETF (HYG)

-• Credit Ratings: Credit rating agencies (such as Moody’s, S&P, and Fitch) evaluate the creditworthiness of bond issuers.
-These ratings help investors assess the risk of default.
+Credit rating agencies like Moody’s, S&P, and Fitch evaluate the creditworthiness of bond issuers.
+Here’s how ratings affect bond ETFs:

-• Investment-Grade Bonds: Rated BBB-/Baa3 or higher, indicating a strong ability to meet financial commitments.
-Lower likelihood of default.
+• Investment-Grade Bonds: Rated BBB-/Baa3 or higher.
+These bonds are considered safer, with a lower likelihood of default.

 • Investment-Grade Bond ETFs: